 Along with the recent upsurge in ecommerce transactions comes an increase in digital payments, as more customers are moving away from cash and physical cards towards contactless options.
 These alternative payment methods provide consumers with a safe and secure way to pay in the current environment.

-The rise of these payment methods can be seen all over the world.
+There’s evidence of the rise of these payment methods all over the world.
 The Commonwealth Bank of Australia saw mobile payment usage grow almost 20% annually in March and spending via mobile wallets hit a record high.
 Similarly, digital payment providers in Hong Kong are seeing an increase in usage.
 Annual mobile wallet transaction volumes are up 20% and some digital cards saw a 60% uptick in monthly average transaction amounts.

 Card networks are raising contactless payment value limits and working with issuers to send out more contactless cards.
 This alternative payment method had already been rising in popularity, and as governments around the world urge people to minimize interactions with others and common surfaces like PIN pads to stay healthy, it’s likely to see an increased adoption beyond the current pandemic.